should you set up your home gym in your garage? here's what you need to know

 should you buy a peloton? here's how to decide

 I'm Mickie.
 I run One Strong Southern Girl from Small Town, TN.
 I love what I do.
 I want you to remember me because I helped changed your life.

 Should you buy a Peloton?
 That’s a great question!
-We’re all in pursuit of the best exercise equipment to use at home.
+We’re all in pursuit of the best at-home exercise equipment.

 But buying a Peloton (or any other big, expensive piece of equipment like a treadmill, rower or universal gym) is a serious investment.
 And how you decide whether you should get out your wallet shouldn’t be a quick decision.

 When you’re done with this article you’ll feel ready (and confident with your decision) to invest (or not to invest) in that new (expensive) piece of equipment.

 The smartest way to remove any emotion from your decision to buy (and feel good about your investment) is to ask yourself the following 5 questions:

 If you’re buying this piece of equipment because you think it’ll kickstart your exercise program into gear, then I challenge you to wait at least 6 weeks before you buy.

 First, you need to prove to yourself (and anyone else who’ll be affected by this investment) that you’re committed to exercising regularly by working out at home five days a week, for the next 6 weeks, without missing a single workout.
 It’s important that you prove to yourself that you’re ready to exercise consistently–that your mindset and motivation are already in place (not that your plan is to rely on your new expensive equipment to do that for you).